BUPT-GAMMA/GammaGL/README.md

 See more in [CONTRIBUTING](./CONTRIBUTING.md).

 Contribution is always welcomed.
-Please feel free to open an issue or email to tyzhao@bupt.edu.cn.
+Please feel free to open an issue or email to yaoqiliu@bupt.edu.cn.

 ## Cite GammaGL
 If you use GammaGL in a scientific publication, we would appreciate citations to the following paper: